suusanp/OS-Shell-Simulator/README.md

 ## Description

-This simulated OS shell is written entirely in C. It support concurrent processes and introduces different scheduling policies, including First-Come-First-Serve (FCFS), Shortest Job First (SJF), Round Robin (RR), and more.
+This simulated OS shell is written entirely in C. It support concurrent processes and introduces different scheduling policies, including First-Come-First-Serve (FCFS), Shortest Job First (SJF), Round Robin (RR), and Aging (AGING).
 It simulates a basic operating system shell where users can interact with the system, manage variables, execute commands from scripts, and work with directories and files.